 Customers may apply to purchase Allocation to increase the volume of water they can use in a season.
 More information on the application process is available here.

 Some customers may have Domestic Irrigation (Garden Service) which is an irrigation service separate from the domestic service but the property does not have Farm Classification from either BC Assessment or the RDNO.
-In this case, there is a Garden Service Form that has to be completed (only once) to turn on and off the irrigation service annually.
+In this case, there is a Garden Service application found under Forms that has to be completed (only once) to turn on and off the irrigation service annually.

 Greater Vernon Water (GVW) agricultural customers can log in to AgConnect to see their allocation and monthly water use.
 Click here to access the log in page: